Trump’s Dinner At Trump International Hotel In Washington, D.C. – President’s Visit No. 57 To A Trump Property

 — Tara McKelvey (@Tara_Mckelvey) July 30, 2017

-Tara also posted the below photo outside the Trump International Hotel, with the description that proclaims Trump has found his safe space at the hotel, even as reverberations about Trump’s speech to the Boy Scouts and his words to police officers – telling them they didn’t have to treat criminals so nice when arresting them – continue to buzz online, as seen in the below CNN video.
+Tara also posted the below photo outside the Trump International Hotel, with the description that proclaims Trump has found his safe space at the hotel, even as reverberations about his speech to the Boy Scouts and his words to police officers, telling them they didn’t have to treat criminals so nice when arresting them, continue to buzz online, as seen in the below CNN video.

 Boy Scouts and police chiefs may complain about him but the president has found a safe space to spend Saturday night. pic.twitter.com/3J8cpyUO30